mui/mui-x/docs/data/date-pickers/time-field/time-field.md

 title: React Time Field component
 ---

-# Time field
+# Time Field

-<p class="description">The time field lets the user select a time with the keyboard.</p>
+<p class="description">The Time Field lets the user select a time with the keyboard.</p>

 :::warning
 This component is unstable.
-We might do some breaking change on its props to have the best component possible by the time of the stable release.
+They might receive breaking changes on their props to have the best components possible by the time of the stable release.
 :::

 ## Basic usage